Warwick-Racing/fsai_sim_training/LIA.md

 3. Making the vehicle active (toggling the grossfunk).

 ### ROS graph

-So our **demo_simple.py** launch file ends up running multiple seperate nodes that are all working together to make the vehicle move.
+So our **demo_simple.py** launch file ends up running multiple separate nodes that are all working together to make the vehicle move.

 The diagram below shows how the nodes are connected to each other.